rouskinlab/dreem/docs/source/plots/gallery.rst

 DeltaG vs sub rate
 ------------------

-Plot the mutation rate of each paired-expected base of the ROI for each reference of a sample, w.r.t the deltaG estimation.
+Plot the Mutation fraction of each paired-expected base of the ROI for each reference of a sample, w.r.t the deltaG estimation.

 .. raw:: html
     :file: plots_figs/deltaG_vs_sub_rate.html